The NSW Institute of Sport’s ‘Campaign Tokyo’ initiative was designed to support athletes and staff in the lead-up to the Games.

 Following the London 2012 Games, Amanda took up cycling and claimed her first national title in 2015.
 The following year she was competing at the Rio 2016 Olympics where she posted a personal best time to claim the silver medal in the 500m time trial C1-3.

 The dual Olympian went on to win dual world titles at the 2017 UCI Para-cycling Track World Championship in the 500m time trial and 3km individual pursuit.
 Amanda finished on the podium again at the 2018 World Championships, taking silver in the C2 500m time trial.

-Para cyclist Gordon Allan has had podium finishes at both the 2019 and 2020 UCI Para-Cycling Track World Championships and will now compete at his maiden Paralympics when he takes to the track at Tokyo 2020.
+Para cyclist Gordon Allan has had podium finishes at both the 2019 and 2020 UCI Para-Cycling Track World Championships and competed at his maiden Paralympics when he took to the track at Tokyo 2020.

-Gordan was selected to the Australian team for the 2018 UCI Para-cycling Track World Championships where he finished fifth in the C2 Time Trial.
-Returning to the World Championships the following year, Gordan set a new world in the C2 1km time trial final but ultimately came away with the silver after the final competitor pipped the new mark by 0.005secs.
+Gordon was selected to the Australian team for the 2018 UCI Para cycling track world championships where he finished fifth in the C2 time trial.
+Returning to the world championships the following year, Gordan set a new world in the C2 1km time trial final but ultimately came away with the silver after the final competitor pipped the new mark by 0.005secs.

 NSW Institute of Sport (NSWIS) hockey graduate, Dylan Martin, is a defender in the Australian Men’s National Team, the Kookaburras, and will make his Olympic debut at the Tokyo 2020 Games.

 Born and raised in Wagga Wagga NSW, Dylan was a member of the NSW Under 21s team that won the 2019 Australian Championships, where he was named Player of the Tournament, and was a standout for the victorious NSW Pride team that took out the inaugural Hockey One competition in 2019.